 Source: Mullets Aluminum

-Metal is the second most popular type of residential roofing option in the United States, according to 2019 data.
+Metal is the second most popular type of residential roofing option in the United States, according to the most recent data.

 Considering the benefits of metal roofing, including longevity, return on investment, and minimal maintenance, this should come as no surprise.

 Corrugated panels, one such type of metal roofing, sweeten the deal with superior durability and affordability.